 Incorporating Non-Human Identity Security into Your Organization

-Now that you understand the importance of non-human identity management, the next step is putting it into practice.
+Building a strong non-human identity security posture requires more than awareness, it takes deliberate, structured action.
 Here are five steps you can take to begin or improve your NHIM strategy, reduce risk exposure, and improve operational efficiency.

 Manual rotation of secrets like API tokens and certificates is error-prone and unsustainable at scale.
 Automating rotation reduces the window of exposure for compromised credentials and ensures that security isn’t dependent on human oversight.
 Use tools that support frequent, policy-driven rotation and integrate with CI/CD pipelines to maintain secure development workflows.

 NHIM should not exist in a vacuum.
-Align your identity management practices with established frameworks such as NIST.
+Align your identity management practices with established frameworks such as NIST SSDF.
 Doing so helps ensure you meet compliance requirements, avoid audit findings, and adopt industry-validated controls to manage risk consistently across your organization.

 Temporary access mechanisms—like Just-in-Time (JIT) provisioning—limit the duration and scope of non-human access to sensitive systems.
 Rather than leaving credentials always active, JIT enables short-lived access only when needed, reducing the attack surface.
 Combine this with auditing and expiration policies to enforce tighter control across the SDLC.

-Top Features a Solution for Managing Non-Human Entities Should Offer
+Top Features a Solution for Managing NHI Should Offer

 Managing non-human identities requires a specialized set of features that cater to their unique characteristics.
-Here are some key features to look for when selecting a non-human identity management solution:
+Here are some key features to look for when selecting an NHIM solution:

 Not all NHIs are created equal.
 Classifying them by type, privilege level, purpose, or exposure is essential to understanding which ones pose the greatest risk.
 This enables more effective access controls, monitoring, and remediation planning.